Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

-A carry-lookahead adder (CLA) uses a tree structure to add two bitvectors $\mathbf{x,y}$ with only logarithmic depth.
-The 4-bit CLA computes, for each pair $x_i,y_i$, the values

-where the superscript indicates the layer.
-Then, writing $c_i$ for the carry bit in the $i$-th digit, we have

-We can use this to derive the following equations, which we can use to compute each carry digit in parallel from the values $g_i,p_i$ and $c_0$:

-These values are used to compute the outputs: $o_i = c_i \oplus x_i \oplus y_i$.
-It additionally computes the \emph{group propagate} and \emph{group generate}:

-We construct a $16$-bit CLA with $2$ layers, whose first half of is shown in Figure~\ref{fig:CLA}.
-At the zero-th layer we arrange four 4-bit CLAs, the $k$-th CLA taking inputs $x_i,y_i, i \in [4k,4k+3]$ and outputting to $p^0_i,g^0_i, i \in [4k,4k+3]$, where the superscript indicates the layer.
-We denote the $k$-th CLA group propagate and generate by $p^1_{4k} g^1_{4k}$.
-Then the carries $c_4,c_8,c_{12},\ldots$ can be computed by the equations

-Notice that these equations are isomorphic to the previous equations for computing carries within each 4-bit CLA.
-We can reuse the same circuitry from the 4-bit CLA to compute these carries, as well as $p^2,g^2$, the group propagate and generate for the next layer.

-We can repeat this process to construct larger CLAs, with each iteration able to handle four times the bitwidth.

-All the multipliers we describe perform two phases of computation to compute $\bf{xy}$ for length $n$ bitvectors $\bf{x},\bf{y}$.
+All the multipliers we describe perform two phases of computation to compute $\bf{xy}$.
 The first phase is the same in each multiplier: the circuit computes a \emph{tableau} of values $x_i \wedge y_j$ for each pair of input bits $x_i$ and $y_j$.
-In the second phase where the constructions differ, the circuit computes the weighted sum of the bits in the tableau.
+These multipliers differ in the second phase, where the circuit computes the weighted sum of the bits in the tableau.